sebastian-mora/ruse_website/blogs/ecs-attack-methods/index.md

 ## API Permission Summary

 A quick and dirty list of ECS APIS to abuse.
-I will be skipping the obvious ones like creating or deleting clusters, services, tasks.
+I will be skipping the obvious ones like creating or deleting clusters, services, and tasks.

 - ecs:deregister-container-instance
     - Degristers cluster instances to force re-scheduling of tasks.